|

 rates.
 You can defer the income tax by putting it in a retirement account,

 but then you permanently lose the foreign taxes.
-As a rule, we propose
+It isn't clear to us the

 | DFA International Real Estate Securities Portfolio (DFITX).
 E/R